 Concert Tracker vs. Concert Journal

-Concert Tracker Concert Journal
+| Concert Tracker | Concert Journal | |

-Focus Data: what, where, when Experience: how it felt, what you'll remember
+| Focus | Data: what, where, when | Experience: how it felt, what you'll remember |

-Primary output Searchable list with stats Written entries with context and emotion
+| Primary output | Searchable list with stats | Written entries with context and emotion |

-Time per entry 30 seconds to 2 minutes 5 to 20 minutes
+| Time per entry | 30 seconds to 2 minutes | 5 to 20 minutes |

-Best for Complete history, patterns, quick logging Deep reflection, memorabilia, artifact creation
+| Best for | Complete history, patterns, quick logging | Deep reflection, memorabilia, artifact creation |

-Format Usually digital Usually physical (though digital journals exist)
+| Format | Usually digital | Usually physical (though digital journals exist) |

 Many fans use both: a tracker for the complete list and quick logging, a journal for the 3-5 shows per year that deserve deeper reflection.
+Neither replaces the other.
+A tracker tells you that you saw Phoebe Bridgers at the Greek Theatre on June 12th.
+A journal tells you that the sun was setting during "Moon Song" and the stranger next to you was crying.

 Why Track Concerts at All?

 See patterns.
 How has your attendance changed over time?
 Who have you seen most?
 Which venue do you visit most often?
 You can't see patterns you don't track.
+Some people discover they've seen the same artist 9 times without realizing it.
+Others find they went to 15 shows in 2019 and only 3 in 2020 (no surprise there).

 What's the best concert tracker app?

-Is there a free way to track concerts?
+Is there a Letterboxd for concerts?

 How is a concert tracker different from a concert journal?